MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[Priority <Int32?>]`: Priority is used when a user exists in multiple groups that are assigned enrollment configuration.
 Users are subject only to the configuration with the lowest priority value.
   - `[Version <Int32?>]`: The version of the device enrollment configuration

-DEVICEMANAGEMENTPARTNERS <IMicrosoftGraphDeviceManagementPartner1[]>: The list of Device Management Partners configured by the tenant.
+DEVICEMANAGEMENTPARTNERS <IMicrosoftGraphDeviceManagementPartner[]>: The list of Device Management Partners configured by the tenant.
   - `[Id <String>]`: Read-only.
   - `[DisplayName <String>]`: Partner display name
   - `[IsConfigured <Boolean?>]`: Whether device management partner is configured or not